Cactoblastis cactorum: Spread

 As the moth moves through the Southeastern United States, it endangers many cactus species and threatens many ecosystems.
-In Florida, the greatest concern is for the endangered semaphore cactus Consolea corallicola.
-Current studies aim to identify the most efficient way to prevent the invasion of Cactoblastis cactorum in the semaphore cactus population.
+In Florida, the greatest concern is for the critically endangered semaphore cactus Consolea corallicola.
+Studies aim to identify the most efficient way to prevent the invasion of Cactoblastis cactorum in the semaphore cactus population.
 In addition to the semaphore cactus, the arrival of Cactoblastis cactorum to the United States caused concern for the ornamental cactus industry in Arizona, California, Nevada, New Mexico and Texas.
 Arizona has the largest economic stake in Cactoblastis; the retail value of its cactus industry is around $9.5 million.

 Cactoblastis cactorum has spread across the Gulf to Mexico, where it was first discovered on Isla Mujeres, a small island off the northeast coast of the Yucatán Peninsula.
 It is unknown how the moth migrated to Mexico; speculated means of propagation include winds and hurricanes, unintentional transport by humans, or commercial trade.
-More recently, Cactoblastis cactorum began to attack Opuntia cacti on San Salvador Island in the Bahamas, where Opuntia cacti, especially the prickly pear cactus, are a major food source for the Cyclura iguanas.
+Cactoblastis cactorum began to attack Opuntia cacti on San Salvador Island in the Bahamas, where Opuntia cacti, especially the prickly pear cactus, are a major food source for the Cyclura iguanas.
 The decrease in Opuntia cacti population raises concern of severe damage to the iguana population.

-In 2020 a study found that C. cactorum is unselective as to which Opuntiae it chooses to feed upon.
-This will result in even more widespread devastation than previously expected.
+In 2020 a study found that C. cactorum is unselective as to which Opuntia species it chooses to feed upon.
+This may result in even more widespread devastation than previously expected.